 Have already attended NMU at the same degree level for which they are applying and have not graduated with that degree

 Are a qualifying senior citizen tuition waiver (age 62 or older and located in the Marquette area and taking on-campus classes)

 Are applying as a non-degree student*

-Please also provide the following items as required by your degree program.
+Please also provide the following items, if required by your degree program.
 For specific program requirements in addition to general admissions, click here.

 - Test scores - All test scores must come directly from the testing company via their normal delivery method.